KERN: Early years

 KERN moved to 1410 kHz in 1941 as the result of NARBA (North American Regional Broadcasting Agreement), increasing power to 1,000 watts.
 In 1948, it added an FM station at 94.1, KERN-FM (now KISV).
 At first, KERN-FM simulcast most of the programming of the AM station.
-As network programming moved to TV in the 1950s, KERN switched to music programming with local air personalities and news.
+As network programming moved to TV in the 1950s, KERN switched to middle of the road (MOR) music programming with local air personalities and news.

+Top 40 and MOR

 In the 1960s, KERN flipped to a Top 40 sound.
 Johnny Mitchell, Program Director and Phil Drake, Music Director took this fledgling station to a solid number one in 1973, soundly beating its competitor, KAFY 550 AM (now KUZZ).
 KERN was among the first stations to carry the nationally syndicated countdown show American Top 40 hosted by Casey Kasem, beginning on July 4, 1970.
 Also in 1970, KERN sold its FM station to The Reliable Broadcast Company, which had just bought 1350 KLYD (now KLHC).
 Emmy Award winning writer Ken Levine (then known as Ken Stevens) got his start in radio at KERN in 1971.

-As Top 40 listening switched to FM in the late 1970s, KERN moved to a middle of the road format, with national news supplied by ABC Radio News.
-In the 1980s, KERN began adding some talk shows to its schedule.
+As Top 40 listening switched to FM in the late 1970s, KERN moved to a middle of the road (MOR) format, with national news supplied by the ABC Information Network.

+Talk radio

+In the 1980s, many radio listeners were switching to FM radio to hear music.
+As an AM station, KERN began adding some talk shows to its schedule to move away from music.
 By the mid-1990s, KERN had made the switch to all talk, using programming from the ABC Talk Radio Network and NBC's Talknet.